 Thanks to these wines, Aldi is showing that it’s moving in the right direction.
 This is critical as other retailers have shown that they are simply happy treading water or even moving backward.

 Some of the better wines from Aldi come from the Exquisite Collection.
-Those, plus the Dancing Flame offerings are making Aldi wines worth considering whenever you’re looking for a good bottle of cheaper wine.
+Those, plus the Dancing Flame offerings are making Aldi wines worth considering whenever you’re looking for a good bottle of cheap wine that still impresses the palate.

 For us, we prefer Sweet Sparkling Moscato.
 It’s the ideal wine when you’re looking for something to drink while enjoying a nice piece of pie for dessert.